Configure your login environment

 We recommend that you place module load commands into a separate environment file rather than directly into your ~/.bashrc or ~/.bash_aliases startup scripts.

-Below is a sample environment file from the Harvard Cannon computer cluster.
-This file will load software libraries built with the GNU 10.2.0 compilers.
+Below is a sample environment file (based on an enviroment file for the Harvard Cannon computer cluster).
+This file will load software libraries built with the GNU 12.2.0 compilers.

-Save the code below (with any appropriate modifications for your own computer system) to a file named ~/gnu10.env.
+Save the code below (with any appropriate modifications for your own computer system) to a file named ~/gnu12.env.

 #==============================================================================